Conservatives grumble about House GOP's handling of investigation into FBI

 "They'll get that opportunity, but we're going to interview him first," he said.
 "Sometime soon we'll have a public hearing — that's the intention."

+But President Donald Trump joined his conservative allies to protest the closed-door hearing on Twitter Monday evening.

+"The hearing of Peter Strzok and the other hating frauds at the FBI & DOJ should be shown to the public on live television, not a closed door hearing that nobody will see," Trump tweeted.
+"We should expose these people for what they are - there should be total transparency!"

-Still, lawmakers say they're at a loss over why more witnesses haven't come through -- including former FBI lawyer Lisa Page, who traded thousands of text messages with Strzok in 2016, including some decidedly anti-Trump messages.
-President Donald Trump and his conservative allies have seized on their texts as a key reason to make the case that the Clinton and Russia probes have been tainted.
+Lawmakers say they're at a loss over why more witnesses haven't come through -- including former FBI lawyer Lisa Page, who traded thousands of text messages with Strzok in 2016, including some decidedly anti-Trump messages.
+Trump and his conservative allies have seized on their texts as a key reason to make the case that the Clinton and Russia probes have been tainted.

 "We've wanted to interview and depose Lisa Page months ago," Rep. Jim Jordan of Ohio, a member of both committees, said when asked if he was satisfied with the investigation.
 "We are finally getting there," he added, referring to Strzok's Wednesday interview.
 "But we should have been interviewing people a lot sooner than this -- I have been very clear about that."